montanaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Montana Criminal Court Records

 Montana Criminal Court Records are the official documentation generated during criminal court proceedings.
 They include case-related information such as case files and docket sheets.
 They may also detail the court’s final verdict regarding each case as well as jail terms, fines and other penalties issued offenders who have been proven guilty.
 Criminal court records may be preserved in physical or electronic form.
-In compliance with Montana laws, Montana criminal court records fall under the umbrella of public records and may be viewed or inspected by members of the public, except where prevented by law or court order.
+Under state laws, Montana criminal court records fall under the umbrella of public records and may be viewed or inspected by members of the public, except where prevented by law or court order.

 What’s included in a Montana Criminal Court Record?